 Importantly, the policy tally only looks at existing laws and policies, and is therefore only one measure of LGBTQ equality and experiences.
 The tally and maps do not reflect active legislation that has been proposed but not passed, nor does it reflect social climate, public opinion, the efforts of advocates to prevent further negative laws from happening, or the opportunities for future change.
 States with low tallies might shift rapidly with an influx of resources, and states with higher tallies might continue to expand equality for LGBTQ people in ways that can provide models for other states.

 We select policies to include in the tally based on their relevance to the LGBTQ community and movement, including based on feedback from LGBTQ community members and advocates.
 If you have a suggestion for LGBTQ policies to add to our tracking, or other ideas for expanding the maps, please email us at firstname.lastname@example.org.

 Negative laws are those that specifically target LGBTQ people and/or restrict access to rights, services, or programs for LGBTQ people.
 Examples of negative laws that specifically target LGBT people include:

 The Equality Maps are updated in real time!
 As soon as a bill is signed into law or a policy becomes effective, we update our maps and citation sheets (available to the lower left of each map).
-However, tracking nearly 50 laws and policies across 50 states, D.C., and five territories is a complex task, and we sometimes miss things.
+However, tracking over 50 laws and policies across 50 states, D.C., and five territories is a complex task, and we sometimes miss things.
 If you see an area where our maps or state profiles are out of date, please email us at email@example.com.